d8vd/adventurer/README.md

 # adventurer
-Having your device take an adventure!
+Have your device go on an adventure!